 M. Liability

-WI DATCP will not be held liable for any costs incurred by any firm for work performed in the preparation and production of a proposal or any work performed prior to the formal execution of the contract.
+WI DATCP will not be held liable for any costs incurred by any firm for work performed in the preparation and production of a proposal or any work performed before the grant contract's performance period.

 N. Open Records